MD/MPH

-MD/MPH students must complete a core curriculum that includes courses in epidemiology and biostatistics, human behavior, environmental and occupational health, health services, research methods and health care budgeting and management.
-They also complete an Applied Learning Experience, the program’s capstone experience, during their fourth year, take courses in public health law and quality improvement, and attend a monthly evening seminar—Integration of Public Health—that helps integrate their public health work and clinical studies.
+MD/MPH students must complete a core curriculum that includes courses in epidemiology and biostatistics, human behavior, environmental and occupational health, health services, research methods, and healthcare budgeting and management.
+They also complete an Integrative Learning Experience, the program’s capstone experience, during their fourth year.
+As part of their concentration requirements, students take courses in public health law and quality improvement, and attend a monthly evening seminar—Integration of Public Health—that helps integrate their public health work and clinical studies.
 Students usually lose two clinical electives when undertaking their public health course requirements in years three and four.

 Applicants for the MD/MPH apply to the School of Medicine in the same manner as all other applicants and additionally submit a separate combined degree program application.
 The online combined degree program application is accessible with the online secondary application on the Tufts School of Medicine secondary application web site.
 Applications for the MPH program will be reviewed only after admission to the Medical School.